animal shelter in austin, texas - data analysis

 png

-Note: The first graph also shows a sharp drop in intakes at the end of 2019, likely due to the COVID-19 pandemic.
-Since then, intake frequency has been slowly rising.
+note: the first plot also has a sharp drop at the end of 2019, probably the COVID-19 pandemic. intake has been creeping back up since.

 counts = merged.loc[:, ['Sterile_in', 'Sterile_out']].value_counts()